 In addition to Fort Collins Utilities, the Soldier Canyon Dam outlet supplies water to neighboring communities who receive their water from:

 All water districts were impacted by HOP asked customers to reduce water use during the project. .

 Fort Collins Utilities is fortunate to receive water from two sources: Horsetooth Reservoir and the Cache la Poudre River.
 However, during HOP, Utilities relied on Poudre River water supply, making it even more important to ensure our water resources were used efficiently.

 Work began in October and lasted 21 days ending early November.
 This timing was chosen to decrease impacts to customers and landscaping and allow time for the work to be completed before winter weather sets in.

 Prior to the start of HOP, Northern Water gradually lowered reservoir levels by releasing water to municipal, industrial and agricultural users as normal and stopped flows into the reservoir.

 The outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to our Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
 It's a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.

 There's a much more complicated answer that involves intake structures, conduit, control house gates, regulating gates, valves, gate chambers and stilling basins – all of which are located in a dam and are used to control water releases from a reservoir.

-This necessary and proactive maintenance project will help protect our infrastructure and water supplies into the future.
+This necessary and proactive maintenance project helped protect our infrastructure and water supplies.

-During the maintenance, crews will remove rust, recoat valves and replace rubber seals.
-Dive teams also will install new stainless steel trash racks to more efficiently prevent water-borne debris from passing through the outlet structure to the water treatment plants.
+Repairs included removing rust, recoating valves and replacing rubber seals.
+Dive teams also installed new stainless-steel trash racks to more efficiently prevent water-borne debris from passing through the outlet structure to the water treatment plants.